Wix vs. Squarespace: Head-to-Head Battle

 The app market on Wix’s platform includes hundreds of options that can help users build a better website.
 Among these plugins are some of the most popular Web-based services, including many social networks, communication tools, and business apps.

 Wix offers an ocean of integrations and unlimited opportunities to extend and customize your website.

 When pitting Wix against Squarespace, it’s quickly apparent that either of these platforms could completely satisfy your needs.
 Both platforms offer a ton of features and functionality; yet differ on some of the finer points.

 With as little as an hour to spare, you can breath life back into your project with a few simple clicks and the right template choice.

 Whether you're building a simple website, company blog or a storefront, the decision really boils down to how much control you want over your site, and how much time you have to spend learning your way around the different platforms.

-When Wix and Squarespace are pitted head-to-head, we found Wix to be the overall winner thanks to its excellent prices and access to great third-party apps.
+That said, when Wix and Squarespace are pitted head-to-head, we found Wix to be the overall winner thanks to its excellent prices and access to great 3rd-party apps.